Introduction: A "What You See Is What You Get" Router Dado Jig - NO External Clamps

-Unlike most I’ve seen, this one does not rely on a given router base or on a given template guide.
-It does, however, rely on use of a common pattern bit, the bearing of which rides on the jig to give you a "what you see is what you get" cut.
+Unlike most I’ve seen, this one does not rely on a given router base or on a given template guide, either which require you to measure to position for the cut you already measured to mark.
+It relies on the use of a common pattern bit, the bearing of which rides on the jig to give you a "what you see is what you get" cut.

 The width of this jig provides a wide base for support of any router base.